The world's most luxurious airport hotels

-(CNN) — Airport hotels are better known for being convenient and practical than they are for luxury.

-But all that might be changing: In recent years, many airport hotels have stepped up their game with updated guest rooms and resort-style amenities.
+(CNN) — Airport hotels are better known for being a convenient and practical place to stay than they are for luxury.
+But all that might be changing: In recent years, many airport hotels have stepped up their tgame with updated guest rooms and resort-style amenities.

 Gone are the days when a night at an airport hotel meant being boxed up in a cookie-cut room or sleeping under a wine-red comforter.

-From day spas to swim-up bars -- in some cases, just steps from the terminal -- we've handpicked the world's most luxurious airport lodgings.
+From day spas to swim-up bars -- in some cases, just steps from the terminal -- we've handpicked the world's most luxurious airport lodgings when you travel:

 Crowne Plaza Changi Airport